tomitheninja/university/exam-suggestions.md

 #### 2.2.
 Try an other IDE / editor

-[qt editor for open source](https://www.qt.io/download-open-source) and [vscode](https://code.visualstudio.com/docs/languages/cpp) has good support for c++, but they are harder to set up than codeblocks.
+[qt editor for open source](https://www.qt.io/download-open-source) and [vscode](https://code.visualstudio.com/docs/languages/cpp) has good support for c++, but they are harder to set up than code blocks.

 But you only need to configure them once, so it might still worth it for you.

 #### 2.3.
 Download a code analyzer

-If your code produces random results or is crashing with "segmentation faults", then you are probably using "garbage memory" (an other program's RAM).
+If your code produces random results or is crashing with "segmentation fault" then you are probably using "garbage memory" (RAM not assigned  for your program to use)

-This can happen when using an index outside an array's range or when using a reference to a variable that doesn't live anymore (was declared inside a function for example)
+This can happen when you are using an index outside an array's range or when using a reference to a variable that doesn't live/exists anymore (for example when it was declared inside a function that we returned from)

-Many of these bugs can be caught with a static analyzer like [c++ check](http://cppcheck.sourceforge.net/#download) which even have a nice graphical interface.
+Many of these bugs can be caught with a static analyzer like [c++ check](http://cppcheck.sourceforge.net/#download) which even has a graphical interface.

-Just press new project, open a folder and it will show **POTENTIONAL** bugs.
+Just press new project, open a folder and it will show **POTENTIAL** bugs.

 -> It might also provide additional suggestions